-- 1. The studyguide stipulates the way in which a component is concluded and the form any examination will take. - 2.
-At the student's request, the Examinations Board may permit a different form of examination than that stipulated in the Study Guide.
-If applicable, more detailed regulations on this are included in the Regulations and Guidelines of the Examinations Board. - 3.
-In the case of a component that is no longer offered, in the academic year following its termination, at least one opportunity will be provided to sit the examination(s) or parts thereof and a transitional arrangement will be included in the programme-specific section for the subsequent period. - 4.
+- 1. The study guide stipulates the way in which a component is concluded and the form any examination will take. - 2.
+At the student's request, the Examinations Board may permit a different form of examination than that stipulated in the study guide.
+If applicable, more detailed regulations on this are included in the Regulations and Guidelines of the Examinations Board. - 4.
 At least 60% of the final grade of a unit of study should be based on individual examinations.
 For assessed components of a unit of study, including interim examinations, assignments and final examinations, a minimum score may be set for completing the course successfully.
-The mark of the final examination for every course must always be at least 5.0 but can be higher (maximum 5.5) before the scores have been rounded off (see the study guide for the minimum scores of each course).
+The mark of the final examination for every course must always be at least 5.0, but a higher minimum score can be specified (maximum 5.5) before the scores have been rounded off (see the study guide for the minimum scores of each course). - 5.
+For any course with written interim examinations, students are entitled to receive representative examination examples including answers.
+The examples must be representative in terms of length, type of questions and content.
+The model of answers are as follows: - Multiple choice questions: a list of correct answers; - Reproductive questions: elements that students should name in their answer; - Open or essay questions: at least the criteria that also comply with the assignments. - 6.
+The procedures and guidelines for marking and awarding results in interim and other examinations are described in the Rules and Guidelines for the Examinations Board as laid down in Section 7.12, paragraph 4 of the WHW.